When a loved one falls into a coma after stroke, it can be a distressing time.

 What can I do to help my loved one in a stroke-induced coma?

-While it’s not guaranteed that they can hear you, it’s worth the effort in the chance that they do hear you.
-Plus, it can also be therapeutic to you.
+While it’s not guaranteed that they can hear you, it’s worth the effort in the chance that they can.
+Plus, it can also be therapeutic for you as a loved one.

 What can I do if they wake up?